repplix/openapi/README.md

 *   In GitHub press `Use this template` (requires GitHub account) or fork the project

 *   Enter a `project name` for the repository.
 This template uses following convention:
-    *   Project name should be written in camel case notation, such as `JexxaTemplate`
+    *   Project name should be written in camel case notation, such as `OPenAPI`
     *   Project name of the repository is equal to the name of the java application

 ## Build the Project